stonepros/stone/doc/install/containers.rst

 ^^^^^^^^^^^

-- *ceph/daemon-base* plus a collection of BASH scripts that are used by ceph-nano and ceph-ansible to manage a Ceph cluster.
+- *ceph/daemon-base* plus a collection of BASH scripts that are used by ceph-nano and ceph-ansible to manage a Stone cluster.

 +------------------------+---------------------------------------------------------+
 | Tag                    | Meaning                                                 |